ReScience/ReScience-submission/code/README.md

 ## Experiment reproduction

 Here we present the command line parameters we used to produce the experiment of the article, both for the training set generation and the state representation learning.
+Note that we already generated the three training sets which are available in the data directory, but you can regenerate them or change the generation options to generate more sets.

 ### Simple navigation task